.

 TRANSPORTATION

-We may encounter poor road conditions including landslides.
+We may encounter poor road conditions, including landslides.
 Only qualified, experienced drivers will transport volunteers in project vehicles; we ensure project vehicles are well maintained.
 Seat belts must be worn at all times.
 Volunteers are not permitted to drive.
 Driving after dark will be avoided, except in cases of emergency.

 HIKING

 Almost all research activities on this project involve hiking.
 Some of the hikes are up to 6 miles long.
-The terrain is mountainous, uneven and can be muddy.
+The terrain is mountainous, uneven, and can be muddy.
 It can be slippery, so good shoes are necessary.
 Both rubber boots and hiking boots are required for all participants.
 The hike from Jarico to La Sabina is about four hours up the mountain (8 hours round trip).
 If requested, participants could ride mules to La Sabina.
-All fieldwork will involve walking, up to 6 miles/day (10 km), possibly uphill in rainforest covering, sand, rough terrain, or high altitude; on and off trails; carrying equipment weighing up to 10 lbs.
+All fieldwork will involve walking up to 6 miles/day (10 km), possibly uphill in rainforest covering, sand, rough terrain, or high altitude, on and off trails; carrying equipment weighing up to 10 lbs.
 (5kg) on and off trails.
 River crossings are part of the hikes.

 ANIMALS

 There will be mules present on this project that will be used to transport luggage and field equipment.
-They may also be used to transport people should the field research prove too difficult, or someone sustains an injury.
+They may also be used to transport people should the field research prove too difficult or if someone sustains an injury.
 Helmets must be worn when riding a mule and will be provided for volunteers.
 Snakes are present in the field research locations.
 Volunteers should remain in designated work areas and listen to field staff instructions for avoiding snakes and bites.
-There are no venomous snakes in Cuba, but if you have a phobia please inform our project staff so we can make sure we manage the situation.
+There are no venomous snakes in Cuba, but if you have a phobia, please inform our project staff so we can make sure we manage the situation.

 INSECTS AND DISEASE